rabiaedayilmaz/rabiaedayilmaz.github.io/nbs/books/book-list.md

 ### August

-* The Hidden Spring_Mark Solms
+* The Hidden Spring |Mark Solms
-* Beyinde Ararken Bağırsakta Buldum_Dr.
-Serkan Karaismailoğlu
+* Beyinde Ararken Bağırsakta Buldum |Dr. Serkan Karaismailoğlu
+* Zero to One: Notes on Startups, or How to Build the Future |Peter Thiel

 > To be continued...